shaw404/bootstrap/site/content/docs/4.3/layout/grid.md

 ### Equal-width

-For example, here are two grid layouts that apply to every device and viewport, from `xs` to `xl`.
+For example, here are two grid layouts that apply to every device and viewport, from `xs` to `xxl`.
 Add any number of unit-less classes for each breakpoint you need and every column will be the same width.

 {{< example class="bd-example-row" >}}
 <div class="container">